 Cybersecurity is Not a Device – Why You Need More than a Firewall to Protect Your Home Network

-Once upon a time, a firewall was considered the de facto way to protect your home network from the bad guys.
+Once upon a time, a home network firewall was considered the de facto way to protect your home network from the bad guys.
 Not anymore.

-I’m not negating the value of firewalls, but if that’s the only control you have in place to protect your digital life – especially if you’re a lucrative target like a corporate executive or high-profile individual – you could be a sitting duck for a cyber-attack.
+We’re not negating the value of firewall protection, but if that’s the only control you have in place to protect your digital life – especially if you’re a lucrative target like a corporate executive or high-profile individual – you could be a sitting duck for a cyber-attack.

 Just as a burglar can get around a locked door, any hacker can bypass a firewall.